 Food security, food safety and environmental sustainability are critical challenges for the growing population.
-It’s time to engage with education as a pathway to new expertise, and new solutions.
+Engaging with education is a pathway to new expertise and new solutions.

-Launched in collaboration with the University of Neuchâtel, Switzerland and the Jura Canton, scientists, teachers, extension officers and policy makers will come to Switzerland to enrich their knowledge about the importance of ICM, supporting its adoption as a long-term strategy to address global challenges.
-This is the first post-graduate degree to be offered in the Jura region, and commenced with its inaugural class in March 2015.
-Scholarship funding is available for high calibre individuals from around the world.
+Launched in collaboration with the University of Neuchâtel, Switzerland and the Jura Canton, scientists, teachers, extension officers and policy makers came together in Switzerland to enrich their knowledge about the importance of ICM, supporting its adoption as a long-term strategy to address global challenges.
+It was the first post-graduate degree to be offered in the Jura region and commenced with its inaugural class in March 2015.

 The MAS ICM Annual Review

-The 2020 MAS in ICM Annual Review includes a look back at the fifth year of the course, with encouraging reports from past students who have started applying their knowledge to address agricultural issues in their countries.
+The 2020 MAS in ICM Annual Review looks back at the fifth year of the course, with encouraging case studies from past students who have started applying their knowledge to address agricultural issues in their countries.

 Certificate of Advanced Studies (CAS) in Integrated Crop Management (ICM)